dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ## FlyoutItem selection

-When a Shell app that uses a flyout is first run, the `Shell.CurrentItem` property will be set to the first `FlyoutItem` object in the subclassed <xref:Microsoft.Maui.Controls.Shell> object.
-However, the property can be set to another `FlyoutItem`, as shown in the following example:
+When a Shell app that uses a flyout is first run, the `Shell.CurrentItem` property will be set to the first <xref:Microsoft.Maui.Controls.FlyoutItem> object in the subclassed <xref:Microsoft.Maui.Controls.Shell> object.
+However, the property can be set to another <xref:Microsoft.Maui.Controls.FlyoutItem>, as shown in the following example:

 ```xaml
 <Shell ...